-This dish of vegetables with coconut, or avial, is a preparation of mixed vegetables, yoghurt, coconut and seasoned with mustard oil and curry leaves.
-It is a dry dish, and must not be overcooked.
+This dish of mixed vegetables with coconut, or avial, is a preparation of mixed vegetables, yoghurt, coconut then seasoned with mustard oil and curry leaves.
+It is a dry dish and must not be overcooked.

-One key to making a good avial is to pay attention to the visual interest.
-Choose vegetables with contrasting colours such as carrot, beans, pumpkin and capsicum, for example.
+One key to making a good avial is to pay attention to the appearance.
+Choose vegetables with contrasting colours such as carrot, beans, pumpkin, and capsicum, for example.
 The vegetables are cut into long, 1cm thick batons, and are just cooked to a crunchy consistency.
 This texture is the second key.

 Use whatever vegetables are in season.
 Choose them for their appearance and colour blend.
 Capsicums are good as a colour highlight vegetable.
 Traditional vegetables used would include drumsticks (phalli), carrots, cucumber, plaintain, pumpkin, ash gourd (petha), green beans, gherkins (tendli), sweet potato, yam (suran), and snake gourd.